DLR-IGEL/IGEL-Custom-Inventory-Generator/README.md

 This repository contains the software used in the context of the DLR Inventory of Global Emissions by Launchers (IGEL) 2024.
 The IGEL 2024 input dataset is a separate research artifact; users must supply the launch list, propellant-use profiles, and engine data described below.
+The accompanying IGEL 2024 dataset can be found under https://doi.org/10.5281/zenodo.21667787 and a visualization of the dataset is provided under https://dlr-igel.github.io/IGEL-2024/

 ## Features